oleavr/ios-inject-custom/README.md

 This will build the injector, the payload, and an example program you can inject the payload into to easily observe the results.

+Next copy the `bin/` directory onto your iOS device someplace outside the sandbox, e.g. `/usr/local/ios-inject-custom/`.
+(Technically only the `inject` binary needs to be located outside the sandbox.)

-Next copy the `bin/` directory somewhere on your iOS device, and in one terminal SSH to your device and launch the `victim` binary:
+In one terminal SSH to your device and launch the `victim` binary:

 ```sh
 $ ./victim